jessepav/lacygoill-wiki-backup/vim/debug.md

               │
               └ nothing except the plugins

----

-TODO: The second version still loads some scripts with Nvim.
-Document this.

 ### With only the filetype/indent/syntax plugins?

     $ vim -Nu NONE --cmd 'filetype plugin indent on | syntax enable'